-Regular class attendance is important to the attainment of the educational objectives of the University.
+Regular class attendance is important to the attainment of the educational objectives of the university.
+Class attendance is defined as being in class in person, virtually in a synchronous online class, or logging in and submitting material in an online asynchronous course.
 Therefore, students should attend all classes.
-Attendance includes being punctual for class and ready to engage with the professor and the day's material.
+Attendance includes being punctual for class and ready to engage with the professor and the day's material and logging into courses.
+Non-participation and inactivity may include not logging on to the course, not submitting assignments or participating in other assigned activities as scheduled, not communicating with the instructor by phone or email, and/or not following the instructor's participation guidelines stated in the syllabus.
 The instructor's policy on class attendance will be explained at the beginning of the semester or term.
-In accordance with the instructor's policy, the instructor has the right to penalize students who are out of compliance with the class attendance policy.
+In accordance with the instructor's policy, the instructor has the right to penalize students who are out of compliance with the class-attendance policy.

 Authorized/Excused Absences Statement.
-An absence because of participation in an official University activity is considered to be an authorized/excused absence.
-While every effort will be made by departments to minimize missed class time of students by careful scheduling of authorized University activities, when a student has to miss a class due to an authorized University activity, it will be the responsibility of the student to notify the instructor of the class in advance.
-The department responsible for the authorized University activity will also notify instructors through the Student Life Office by providing an excused absence list to the office.
-Instructors will give students participating in an authorized University activity the opportunity to make up class work, including tests, within a reasonable time and at the convenience of the instructor.
+An absence because of participation in an official university activity is considered to be an authorized/excused absence.
+While every effort will be made by departments to minimize missed class time of students by careful scheduling of authorized university activities, when a student has to miss a class due to an authorized university activity, it will be the responsibility of the student to notify the instructor of the class in advance.
+The department responsible for the authorized university activity will also notify instructors through the Student Life Office by providing an excused absence list to the office.
+Instructors will give students participating in an authorized university activity the opportunity to make up classwork, including tests, within a reasonable time and at the convenience of the instructor.